-With five NBA Championships, two Finals MVPs, one regular-season MVP, and 18 All-Star appearances under his belt, there’s no way Los Angeles Lakers icon Kobe Bryant would leave the game he dedicated his whole life to quietly.
+With five NBA Championships, two Finals MVPs, one regular-season MVP, and 18 All-Star appearances under his belt, there’s no way Los Angeles Lakers legend Kobe Bryant would leave the game he dedicated his whole life to quietly.

 All that remained was a microphone at center court.

 Kobe’s last seasons weren’t what he was accustomed to.
 They were injury ridden—with Kobe himself suffering a torn achilles in 2013—and the Lakers were far from championship contention.
 Gordon Hayward and the Utah Jazz arrived at the Staples Center to wrap the 2015-16 season.
 Neither team was playoff-bound.

 So, Kobe did what Kobe does.
 He fired away 50 times.
 He scored 15 in the first quarter and totaled 22 in the first half.
 He poured in 15 in the third.
 Entering the last quarter of the final game of his career, the Lakers were down 75-66.

 The fourth quarter was Mamba time.
 Kobe bit down and gritted his way to 21 points, accumulating 38 in the second half.
 LA overcame the Jazz lead, and Kobe got fouled with 14.8 seconds left.
 He needed two free throws to reach 60.
 He sank them both.